anon-mongoose/PiHole-DNSCrypt-dockerized/README.md

 #### Files description

 - `run.sh`: updates and deploys automatically the two proxies.
+It will get the latest version of Pi-Hole and DNSCrypt, update the configuration files and redeploy the updated containers.
 - `docker-compose.yaml`: holds the containers configuration.
   - You may want to change the Pi-Hole exposed ports on your machine.
   - The admin web interface port is not exposed because the environment variables are not loaded for unknown reason, Thus anyone may access it.